The red sole

 In 1982, a meeting with the fashion director at Dior, led to an internship at Charles Jourdan.
 Having mastered the technical elements of shoe design, he worked as a freelance designer for a number of couture houses, including Chanel, Yves Saint Laurent and Maud Frizon.
 In 1988, Louboutin assisted the acclaimed shoe designer, Roger Vivier, on his retrospective exhibition at the Musée des Arts Décoratifs, Paris.
 He abandoned shoes for a time to work as a garden designer, until he heard about a newly available boutique in the Galerie Vero Dodat, close to the Louvre.
 It gave him the opportunity to return to shoe design and, on 21 November 1991, he opened his first boutique under his own name, with two friends as partners.

+ENTERTAINMENT 'For me, the front and back of a shoe evoke two different aspects of femininity.
+The front is about poise, allure, stature, elegance, immobility: it's Marlene, always sublime from head-on, arched foot.
+The back is the gait, the movement, the heel: it's Marilyn who, moreover, was often shown from behind.
+There are thus two types of women with regard to shoes: those who symbolise the look, and those who symbolise the walk.'
 Louboutin’s shoe designs reflect a lifelong passion for film, with many shoes named after his favourite Hollywood screen idols.
 As a teenager growing up in Paris, the films he watched were often from the 1930s, 50s and 60s, films featuring the great film and stage actresses of the time - Marlene Dietrich, Bette Davis, Gene Tierney, Mae West, Tallulah Bankhead and Marilyn Monroe.
-Louboutin regards these women as “survivors” - strong women who can be put into any situation, manage just as well as men, and still be girls.
+Louboutin regards these women as 'survivors' - strong women who can be put into any situation, manage just as well as men, and still be girls.
 His musical references are numerous and include Debbie Harry, from Blondie, and Tina Turner who has inspired a number of shoe models bearing her name.
 These women and their iconic performances have been the inspiration for many of his designs.
-Louboutin often talks about the music of shoes, his favourite sound is the “ping of mules” which to him evokes the touch of the black keys on a piano.
+Louboutin often talks about the music of shoes, his favourite sound is the 'ping of mules' which to him evokes the touch of the black keys on a piano.

 In 2012 Louboutin celebrates twenty years as a shoe designer.
 He returns to the world of cabaret, with a new production for the famous Parisian club, ‘The Crazy Horse’.
 Louboutin was invited to become the club’s first ‘guest creator’ to give a fresh interpretation to ‘The Crazy’ show.
 Working with a team of distinguished artists and choreographers, he has directed four original and unique tableaux for their new show ‘Feu’, which offers a very personal look at femininity in all its forms.